Lord Howe Island

 The Lord Howe Island Group is part of the state of New South Wales and is regarded legally as an unincorporated area administered by the Lord Howe Island Board, which reports to the New South Wales Minister for Environment and Heritage.
 The island's standard time zone is UTC+10:30, or UTC+11 when daylight saving time applies.
 The currency is the Australian dollar.
-Commuter airlines provide flights to Sydney, Brisbane, and Port Macquarie.
+Commuter airlines provide flights to Sydney, Gold Coast, Newcastle, and Port Macquarie.

 UNESCO records the Lord Howe Island Group as a World Heritage Site of global natural significance.
 Most of the island is virtually untouched forest, with many of the plants and animals found nowhere else in the world.
 Other natural attractions include the diversity of the landscapes, the variety of upper mantle and oceanic basalts, the world's southernmost barrier coral reef, nesting seabirds, and the rich historical and cultural heritage.
 The Lord Howe Island Act 1981 established a "Permanent Park Preserve" (covering about 70% of the island).
 The island was added to the Australian National Heritage List on 21 May 2007 and the New South Wales State Heritage Register on 2 April 1999.
 The surrounding waters are a protected region designated the Lord Howe Island Marine Park.

 Bioregion

-Lord Howe Island is part of the IBRA region Pacific Subtropical Islands (code PSI) and is subregion PSI01 with an area of 1909 ha.
+Lord Howe Island is part of the IBRA region Pacific Subtropical Islands and is subregion PSI01 with an area of 1909 ha.
 In the WWF ecoregion system, Lord Howe Island constitutes the entirety of the 'Lord Howe Island subtropical forests' ecoregion (WWF ID#AA0109).
 This ecoregion is in the Australasian realm, and the tropical and subtropical moist broadleaf forests biome.
-The WWF ecoregion has an area of 14 km2.
+The WWF ecoregion has an area of 14 km2 (5½ sq. mi).

 History

 Prehistory

 Before European discovery and settlement, Lord Howe Island apparently was uninhabited, and unknown to Polynesian peoples of the South Pacific.
 No evidence to suggest prehistoric human activity has ever been found on Lord Howe Island, even after an extensive archaeological investigation in 1996.
 In Australian Archaeology Atholl Anderson concluded in 2003 that, "the case for no pre-European settlement on Lord Howe Island is now more compelling than before" and that "the absence of pre-European settlement on Lord Howe Island is not easily explained.
-At 16 km2 it is twice the size of Pitcairn Island and half the size of Norfolk Island, two other remote subtropical islands that were inhabited prehistorically, and it had a biota very similar to that of Norfolk Island."
+At 16 km2 (6¼ sq. mi) it is twice the size of Pitcairn Island and half the size of Norfolk Island, two other remote subtropical islands that were inhabited prehistorically, and it had a biota very similar to that of Norfolk Island."